tpperez/nextjs_template/docs/contributing.md

 ```
 type(scope): description

-detailed explanation of changes when necessary
+Detailed explanation of changes when necessary

-- key changes or considerations
+- Key changes or considerations
-- impact on existing functionality
+- Impact on existing functionality
-- references to issues or documentation
+- References to issues or documentation
 ```

+For detailed guidance, see the [Conventional Commits documentation](https://www.conventionalcommits.org/en/v1.0.0/).

 ---